-The NICE Guidelines, produced in the UK, are the authoritative guide for managing Motor Neurone Disease.
-The MND Association of England, Wales, and Northern Ireland and MND Australia have also developed websites specifically for professionals involved in the care of people with MND.
-We hope the links below are useful.
+We hope you find the links below useful.
+They include the NICE Guidelines, produced in the UK, the authoritative guide for managing MND, and international MND organisations’ websites specifically developed for health professionals involved in the care of people with MND.

 The National Institute for Health and Care Excellence (NICE) Guidelines are the authoritative best-practice guidelines for assessing and managing Motor Neurone Disease, produced in the UK.